esciencecenter-digital-skills/software-support-essentials/CONTRIBUTING.md

 ```

 The `headline` field is the title of the of the chapter tab.
-The `widemd` field should be set to 1; this indicates that the chapter is text-based.
+Meanwhile, `widemd=1` indicates that the chapter type is text-based.
+For more information on the various chapter types, see [below](#chapter-types).

 Between the colons, you can use markdown to format the text.